mx-gvazquez/JavaForTesters/MyJavaOOP/Section 7 - Object Oriented Programming/Section 7 - OOP in Java.md

 - `Classes` and `Objects` are the two main aspects of Object-Oriented Programming.
-- A class is a template for the object, and an object is an instance of a class.
+>A class is a template for the object, and an object is an instance of a class.
 - When the individual objects are created, they inherit all the variables and methods from the class.
 - A class is the blueprint for the object before we create an object.
 - We first need to define the class.

-We can think of the 'class' as the sketch of the house.
-It contains all the details about the floors, doors, windows, etc.
+> We can think of the 'class' as the sketch of the house.
+It contains all the details about the floors, doors,
+> windows, etc.

 Based on these descriptions, we build the house.
 House is an 'object'.

 Since many houses can be made from the same description.
 We can create many objects from the same class.

+> In other words, we can build many Houses from the same Sketch.

 ---